cristianedomingues/cristianedomingues/README.md

  ### Hi there 👋.
 Welcome to my profile!

-- 🌍💻I'm Geographer and Programming Student.
+- 🌍💻I'm Geographer, Developer and Data Science Student.
 - 📌 Working in a Real Estate Research Company.
-- 📚 Currently, learning more about Git, GitHub, Front-end, Python and Databases.
+- 📚 Currently, learning more about GitHub, Web Developer, Python and Databases.

 ## Coding Activity